All Episodes

 Because it doesn't matter.

-If I live in the middle of nowhere in a secure facility, I'm safe from current threats which exist.
+If I live in the middle of nowhere in a secure facility, I'm safe from current threats, which exist.

 If civil war breaks out, I'm much safer here than I would be living in a big city.

-If civil war doesn't break out, I got a skate park, I got a big open field to ride around my little dirt bikes on and can get a dog, and it's not bad living in the country.
+I got a big open field to ride around my little dart bikes on and can get a dog.

 So the actions I take are in no way detrimental.